Wednesday, June 26, 2024

 In the days of the M1, and even the earlier versions of the PASGT, the headband was secured with metal spring clips, velcro bands are utilized in the PASGT

-The DLA number indicates that the helmet was manufactured under the1987, and the embossment in the dome indicates that this particular helmet was manufactured in 1998 or '89..
+The DLA number indicates that the helmet was manufactured under the1987 contract, and the embossment in the dome indicates that this particular helmet was manufactured in 1998 or '89..
 Unicor was one of a few companies which produced the PASGT helmet.

 The button hole-like slits allow for foliage to be attached to the cover.